Conferences

 Developing an infant and young child feeding in emergencies preparedness plan for the island of Ireland: a consensus study

-Dr Aileen Kennedy, University of Glasgow, UK
+Dr Aileen Kennedy, Technological University Dublin, Ireland

 Close of Conference